reginaldford/sms/readme.md

 - [x] Mathematical evaluation is implemented.
 Commands like a=4*sin(3.14/8) will evaluate to a decimal number.
 - [ ] Currently, the garbage collector only executes after a command.
 The plan is to have the garbage collector initiate when a new memory allocation would pass a threshold.
 Live objects must be tracked on a stack, which becomes a new member of the roots for inflating to the new heap at garbage collection.
 With this upgrade, the garbage collector would then run less often.
-- [ ] Currently, the garbage collector is not generational.
-The plan is to have an n-generation stop and copy garbage collector.
-With will make the garbage collector run less often for long-term objects.
 - [ ] Currently, syntax errors are entirely vague and repeat for every token after an error up until the next semicolon.
 Errors will be handled more gracefully, with useful responses for particular cases.
 - [ ] Better support for scripting and pipes by using flags for input and output preferences.
 - [ ] A diff command for taking derivatives.